Limited Set Review: Tales of Aria

-If you like what you're reading, you can support Anthony's content creation journey by placing your Foundry orders through his contributor link.
-A small percentage of every sale completed through the link goes directly to Anthony.
+If you like what you're reading, you can support Anthony and Team Foundry by placing your Foundry orders through the link below.
+10% of every sale completed through the link goes directly into the Team Treasury.

 Welcome to FAB Foundry's second Limited Set review!